 The interest rate swaps are accounted for as hedges of future cash flows.
 The fair value of our interest rate swaps are derived from a discounted cash flow analysis based on the terms of the contract and the interest rate curve, and is included in Other assets and/or Other noncurrent liabilities in the Consolidated Balance Sheets.

+Amounts determined to be due within one year are reclassified to Other current assets and/or Accrued liabilities in the Consolidated Balance Sheets.
 Unrealized gains and losses on the swaps flow through the caption Derivative valuation adjustment in the Shareholders' equity section of the Consolidated Balance Sheets.
-As of December 31, 2021, these interest rate swaps were determined to be highly effective hedges of interest rate cash flow risk.
+As of December 31, 2022, these interest rate swaps were determined to be highly effective hedges of interest rate cash flow risk.
 Amounts accumulated in Other comprehensive income are reclassified as Interest expense, net when the related interest payments (that is, the hedged forecasted transactions), and amortization related to the swap buyouts, affect earnings.
-Interest (income)/expense related to payments under the active swap agreements totaled \$7.1 million in 2021, \$5.4 million in 2020 and \$(0.6) million in 2019.
-Additionally, non-cash interest income related to the amortization of swap buyouts totaled \$0.3 million in 2021, \$1.4 million in 2020, and \$0.5 million in 2019.
+Interest (income)/expense related to payments under the active swap agreements totaled \$0.5 million in 2022, \$7.1 million in 2021 and \$5.4 million in 2020.
+Additionally, non-cash interest income related to the amortization of swap buyouts totaled \$0.0 million in 2022, \$0.3 million in 2021, and \$1.4 million in 2020.